About osteitis pubis (OP)

-Usually labelled osteitis pubis or “OP”, the pain most often originates from inflammation of the insertion of the large adductor muscles into the pubic bone deep in the groin – so-called adductor tendonitis.
+Pain most often originates from inflammation of the insertion of the large adductor muscles into the pubic bone deep in the groin – so-called adductor tendonitis.
 These muscles are located on the inside of the thigh and are responsible for pulling the leg in towards the midline.
-(See figure) Sometimes X-ray examination can show changes to this attachment area, but there is no consensus regarding their significance.
-Pain can occur while exercising or even at rest and the affected area may be very tender when pressed.
+(See figure) Pain can occur while exercising or even at rest and the affected area may be very sensitive to the touch.

-A 40 year old jockey who had suffered groin pain since age 10 came in to see if I could help him!
-The pain was so bad his quality of life was virtually ruined.
-Surgeons had even explored inside his scrotum as they thought the pain may be coming from his testicle, but everything there was normal.
+A 40 year old jockey had suffered groin pain since age 10 came to see if I could help him because his pain was so bad his quality of life was virtually ruined.
+Surgeons had even explored inside his scrotum as they thought the pain may be coming from his testicle, but everything was normal.

-My examination revealed painful and marked limitation of leg movement and exquisite tenderness over the insertion of his adductor muscles.
-A classic case of OP!
+Examination revealed a classic case of OP, with marked pain and limitation of leg movement and exquisite tenderness over the insertion of the adductor muscle tendon – the site of OP pain.

-I massaged in a little wheatgrass extract over the tender area.
-About ten minutes later he had full movement of his leg and walked without pain for the first time in 30 years!
-At follow up a month later, he remained pain-free.
+I applied a little wheatgrass extract over the tender area.
+About ten minutes later the patient had regained full movement of his leg and walked without pain – as he said: “For the first time in 30 years!”
+At follow up a month later, he was still pain-free.

-Hard to believe, I know, but this patient was only one of many I have treated successfully over the years with wheatgrass.
+Hard to believe?
+Of course, but this patient was only one of a numbert I have treated successfully with wheatgrass.

-Considering how rapidly wheatgrass worked in this and many other cases, the “disordered musculo-skeletal mechanics” (a non-specific term) theory that is usually cited as the cause of OP, needs to be reviewed.
+Considering how rapidly wheatgrass worked in this and many other cases, the often stated “disordered musculo-skeletal mechanics” theory of the cause of OP pain, possibly needs to be reviewed.

-Wheatgrass has worked very well for many of my patients suffering from this condition.
-Often within a few minutes of application, even though it had been present for a long period of time as in this case.
+Wheatgrass has helped many of my patients recover from this condition, often within a few minutes of application, even though it had been present for a long time, as in this case.